 Whatever you do take advantage of all the great community events including the Blackberry Festival and Concert Series at Broyhill Park.

-A median home value of $65,000 and rental opportunities as low as $400 a month, means your dollar will go far.
+A median home value of $99,800 and rental opportunities as low as $586 a month(last census), means your dollar will go far.

 Entering the North Carolina best small town(city) to live of Marion, population 7,854, is a lot like stepping back in time to a very charming old North Carolina Southern mill town.

-The last time I was there I was struck by how little life revolved around the daily grind; no hustle and bustle, no honking horns just people out and about enjoying themselves.
-A median home price of $90,000 and a monthly rental opportunities as low as $400 aren’t bad either.
+The last time I was there I was struck by how little life revolved around the daily grind.

 Very laid back people, good quality of life, and a business community steeped in the best of the local mountain culture.

-Would it make it easier if I just told you Black Mountain NC is often referred to as “The Front Porch of Western North Carolina”?
+Would it make it easier if I just told you this North Carolina Best small town is often referred to as “The Front Porch of Western North Carolina”?

-Anyway I think you’ll also enjoy the $110,000 median home price, and the median monthly rental cost of $600 is quite affordable.
+Anyway I think you’ll also enjoy the $162,000 median home price, and the median monthly rental cost of $768 is quite affordable.
 Although it is among the most expensive of the North Carolina best small towns to live we are visiting today.

 I love the downtown with its beautiful flower lined streets and there’s even a local winery.

-That’s all the time we have today but come back next week when we look at even more of our best small towns and cities of the North Carolina Piedmont Region.
+That’s all the time we have today!
+I’ll see you next week when we look at even more of our North Carolina best small towns and cities to live of the North Carolina Piedmont Region.